VGP/vgp-tools/VGP/README.md

 one of C- or UV[TWX]-lines will be used downstream by any one application.
 We introduce the 3 secondary specializations of alignment files below.

 ## 3.1.
-Sequence match file, .sxs
+Sequence alignments, .sxs

 This subtype is always between two sequence collections in .seq files.
 I-lines are mandatory and for every alignment either a C-line or a U[T]-, V[W]-line pair is present to allow rapid recomputation of the alignment's details.

 ## 3.2.
-Restriction map match file, .rxr
+Restriction map alignment, .rxr

 This subtype is always between two restriction map collections in .rmp files, as in the .xmap files produced by the BioNano Hybrid Scaffold process.

 ## 3.3.
-Sequence vs. Restriction map match file, .sxr
+Sequence vs. Restriction map alignments, .sxr

 While there is currently no software that we are aware of that does such comparisons directly, producing first a .rms-file that give a putatitve restriction map from a sequence and then comparing this with a restriction map, in effect does so.
 A uutility VGP program is needed that takes the .rms- and .rxr- files and produces a .sxr-flle that directly encodes the matches.

 ## 3.4.
-Sequence map file, .map
+Sequence maps, .map

 Another special case of a .aln file is when a sequence is derived from one or more previous sequences, for example following an edit process during assembly polishing, or as the golden